Frequently Asked Questions

 Does the Pepperdine Cross Sector Leadership Fellows Program offer scholarships?

 Yes, but only partial scholarships.
-The Presidio Institute Fellows program is a cohort-based experience.
+The Cross Sector Leadership Fellows program is a cohort-based experience.
 We aim to build a cohort of 24 individuals who reflect the diversity of our country in terms of sector, demographics, geography, and experience.
 We are only able to provide a limited number of partial scholarships for program fees.
 We do not provide full scholarships and are not able to subsidize travel or lodging.
 If you would like to be considered for a partial scholarship, please indicate it in the section of the candidate applications that asks about scholarships.

 In the selection process, your request for a scholarship will not be considered until the very end of the process.
 We chose the best possible cohort and then see how many of them need scholarships, and how many we are able to provide.